YuvrajS99/My-Portfolio/setup-local.md

 npx vite
 ```

-Your portfolio should now work locally without any import errors!
+Your portfolio should now work locally with your professional photo and without any import errors!